-The event is an entirely free (you read that right, FREE) grassroots community art event put on by a group of dedicated volunteers every year, typically held during the last weekend in April in Lawrenceville.
+The event is an entirely free (you read that right, FREE) grassroots community art event put on by a group of dedicated volunteers every year, typically held during the last weekend in April in the Lawrenceville area of Pittsburgh.
 Anyone can put one single piece of art in the show for free and then invite all their friends to come see said piece of art for free.
 Art All Night is a joyful celebration of both the arts and our community that grows in popularity each year, bringing thousands of people from all over the region into Lawrenceville for one unforgettable weekend.

 Art All Night promotes artistic expression from all walks of life.
 The event particularly encourages children and adults to become actively involved by contributing artwork and engaging in interactive projects.
 The show brings together seniors, novice artists, educators, students, seasoned professionals, and families of all ages.

 Art All Night is a catalyst for community development, shining a spotlight on our unique neighborhood.
 Lawrenceville has long been a magnet for artisans, lovers of beautiful architecture, and those attracted to the unique aspects of urban living.